Buying Groceries for One Person.

 weeklyshoppWeekly shop checked off

-Grocery shopping just once a week makes tracking food spending easier.
+Grocery shopping just once a week makes tracking monthly food spending easier.

 4. Shop Ahead & Stay Stocked Up.